rmraya/XLIFFManager/README.md

 ![XLIFF Manager logo](img/xliffmanager.png)

-An open source UI for [OpenXLIFF Filters](https://github.com/rmraya/OpenXLIFF).
+A graphical user interface (GUI) for [OpenXLIFF Filters](https://github.com/rmraya/OpenXLIFF).
 OpenXLIFF is a set of programs that let you:

 - Create XLIFF 1.2, 2.0, 2.1 and 2.2 files that can be translated in any modern CAT tool.
 - Convert your translated XLIFF files to original format with a couple of clicks.